Surieyan: Release and reception

 Surieyan was released on 14 August 1992.
-On the same day, Ayyappa Prasad The Indian Express wrote "Sooriyan is a racy entertainer that keeps the viewers attention engaged till the end".
+On the same day, Ayyappa Prasad The Indian Express wrote "[Surieyan] is a racy entertainer that keeps the viewers attention engaged till the end".
 On 22 August, K. Vijiyan of New Straits Times praised the director, saying he "succeeds in keeping the viewers in suspense" but criticised the stunt sequences for being unconvincing.
 C. R. K. of Kalki praised the acting, comedy and cinematography.
 At the 13th Cinema Express Awards, Goundamani won the Award for Best Comedian, M. Sundaram won for Best Dance Master, and Sarathkumar received an "extraordinary Special Award" for acting in the film.